 Do you want to provide supervision to other clinicians and train to become a counseling professor?
 If the answer is yes, then consider Grand Canyon University’s Doctor of Philosophy in Counselor Education and Supervision.
-The goal of this program is to prepare current counselors to become counselor educators, advanced practitioners and clinical supervisors.
+The goal of this program is to prepare entry level practitioners to advance their careers by becoming educators, supervisors, and leaders in the field.
 Learn about the benefits of earning this PhD and the impact this degree could have on your career:

 Increase Your Career Opportunities

-Earning a PhD in Counselor Education and Supervision can help you advance your career in ways you may not have been to before.
-Whether you are interested in pursuing a position in higher education or becoming a clinical supervisor, you will have many opportunities.
-Some careers to consider include:
+Earning a PhD in Counselor Education and Supervision can help you advance your career in ways you may not have been able to before.
+Whether you are interested in pursuing a position in higher education or seeking a leadership role in the field, you will have many opportunities.
+These careers opportunities to consider include: